 Environmental Impact

-You might think by purchasing Brazilian wood you are contributing to illegal logging practices.
-However, the vast majority of imported woods from Brazil are harvested legally following the forestry standards of the governing body.
+You might think you are contributing to illegal logging practices by purchasing Brazilian wood.
+However, the vast majority of imported wood from Brazil is harvested legally following the forestry standards of the governing body.
 To take it one step further, look for certifications from the Forest Stewardship Council and Lacey Act which works in full compliance with the rules of the United States legislation for protecting the forest and bans the use of illegally sourced woods.

 Cost

 South American exotics can come at a higher cost depending on the source and brand.
-Some species carry a premium price tag due to the limited availability of raw material.
+Some species carry a premium price tag due to the limited availability of raw materials.
 Once it is milled, it then has to be shipped a great distance.
 All of this will increase the cost to the consumer.
 One may want to consider the non-monetary costs as well.
-Labor laws in Brazil have a tendency to favor the employer, therefore, workers might be more prone to being exploited and forced to work in poor work conditions.
-However, it should be noted that standards are changing and many brands who deal with North American markets are improving their working conditions.
+Labor laws in Brazil tend to favor the employer, therefore, workers might be more prone to being exploited and forced to work in poor work conditions.
+However, it should be noted that standards are changing and many brands that deal with North American markets are improving their working conditions.

 Solid or Engineered?